hortonworks/ansible-hortonworks/INSTALL_Azure.md

 ansible-hdp installation guide
 ------------------------------

-* These Ansible playbooks can build a Cloud environment in Azure.
+* These Ansible playbooks can build a Cloud environment on Azure.

 ---